hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 Three Nginx services, *nginx-main*, *nginx-blue* and *nginx-green*, are deployed as the *ClusterIP* type.
 They provide internal connectivity and can solely be accessed from within the cluster.

-T﻿ype the following commend to check that all the application service endpoints have been populated:
+T﻿ype the following command to check that all the application service endpoints have been populated:

 ```shell
 $ kubectl get endpoints -n nginx-apps